7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 ### Known limitations

-* The hack would cause a crash if there are more than 468 open printer handles at once (this shouldn't ever happen in practice, unless there is a bug somewhere else).
+* This patch's implementation will throw an exception once there are more than 468 open printer handles at once (this shouldn't ever happen in practice, unless there is a bug somewhere else).

 ### Debugging